-In 2012, Professor Binford was selected as a Fulbright Scholar and spent six months in South Africa lecturing and researching children's issues and the advancement of children's rights in Africa.
+As a Fulbright Scholar in 2012, Binford spent six months in South Africa lecturing and researching children's issues and the advancement of children's rights in Africa.
 She was appointed Visiting Professor of Law at the University of the Western Cape where she co-taught an LLM course on children and the law and collaborated with numerous children's right scholars, advocates and NGOs including the Children's Rights Project, Save the Children, and UNICEF.

-Professor Binford is a member of the Oregon and California state bars and is admitted to practice in the U.S. District Court, Eastern and Northern Districts of California, the Ninth Circuit Court of Appeals, and the U.S. Supreme Court.
-She also served as a special assistant attorney general for the State of Oregon from 2006-2011.
+Binford is a member of the Oregon and California state bars and is admitted to practice in the U.S. District Court, Eastern and Northern Districts of California, the Ninth Circuit Court of Appeals, and the U.S. Supreme Court.
+She also served as a special assistant attorney general for the State of Oregon from 2006-11.

 Designing Your Curriculum to Maximize Student Learning

 How to Be the World's Best Law Professor

 The Need for Legal Representation of Unaccompanied Children

 How to Be the World’s Best Law Student